 Beyond the deep web is the darknet.
 The darknet is a network, built on top of the internet, that is purposefully hidden, meaning it has been designed specifically for anonymity.
 Unlike the deep web, the darknet is only accessible with special tools and software - browsers and other protocol beyond direct links or credentials.
 You cannot access the darknet by simply typing a dark web address into your web browser.

 Above we mention that the internet we refer to and use daily is the most well-known example of an internet.
 Similarly, below are several examples of darknets (each links to more information):

-Tor, or The Onion Router, is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
+Tor, or The Onion Router, is an overlay network comprised of volunteer-operated servers that allows people to separate where they are in the world, from where they are browsing on the Internet.
 Users connect through a series of virtual tunnels rather than making a direct connection.

 I2P, or the Invisible Internet Project, is an anonymous overlay network - a network within a network - intended to protect communication from surveillance and monitoring.

 Freenet is free software which allows users to anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums.
 Communications by Freenet nodes are encrypted and are routed through other nodes to make it extremely difficult to determine who is requesting the information and what its content is.

 ZeroNet is an example of a decentralized network which can also act as a darknet.

 We'll use Tor, perhaps the most well-known and most-used, to better explain the darknet and dark web.
 Tor, short for The Onion Router (the project's original name), routes traffic to dark web sites through layers of encryption to allow for anonymity.
 The term dark web refers to websites on a darknet.
 In Tor's case, these dark web addresses all end in .onion.